Funding

 With this intervention reaching over 34,000 school children it has improved the nutritional content of school lunchboxes with a reduction of 117 kilojoules according to an evaluation study.
 Improving our habits towards the simple task of packing a lunchbox can have a far-reaching impact on children and families in Australia - improving nutrition, reducing excessive energy intake and unhealthy weight gain, limiting the risk of developing chronic disease in the future, as well as improving children's ability to learn and thrive.

-Visit Good For Kids Good For Life for more info.
+Visit Good For Kids Good For Life, opens in a new tab for more info.

 Looking to learn more about the University of Newcastle?